discordextremelist/website/README.md

 ## Configuration

+1. Rename `settings.example.json` to `settings.json` and fill it out appropriately, changing anything you need to change.
-Please rename `settings.example.json` to `settings.json` and fill it out appropriately, you may also want to change the `variables.js` file located in `src/Util/Function`.
+2. Proceed to rename `.env.example` to `.env` and fill it out appropriately.
+3. (Optional) In addition to this you may wish to change some of the things in the `variables.js` file located in `src/Util/Function`.

 ## Running DEL